 Tip #2: Don’t bother watching trailers.
 At least, not until you’ve narrowed your field of possibilities down to just a few.
 Instead, read a short description of the plot and check which awards a film has won.
-This will inform you of what the movie is about and how high quality the film is.
+This will inform you of what the movie is about and how high the quality of the film is, without wasting your time.

 Tip #3: Think of an actor or actress who has played a character that you really love.
 Often times, these actors will portray similar characters or star in movies that appeal to a similar preference.
 Browse through these, and be sure to record all the names of the movies that interest you, as they may be perfect for a future occasion.